mvaldezc/vision_tools/code_explanation/kalmanfilter.md

 float por_mal=0;
 ```

 In the next section, the main function appears, with the ros node initialization, the program execution rate and the videocapture settings, depending on whether the user provided a video file or not.
+Finally, the debugger setup occurs.

 ```C++
 /********************************************************************************************/